Sposito/video-sharp-frame-extractor/README.md

 # Video sharp-frame extractor

-**Small aplication taylored to extract sharpest frames from shaking videos, intended to use with photogrametry.**
+**Small application tailored to extract the sharpest frames from shaking videos, intended to use with photogrammetry.**